This serves a duel purpose. Most important one is trying to help

 ALWAYS start conversations with the time of day ("Mornin".
 "Afternoon".
 "Evenin" etc)

-rhubarbcub, who can do a brilliant posh English accent, learn more about the rougher accents over here.
+RhubarbCub, who can do a brilliant posh English accent, learn more about the rougher accents over here.
 Secondly, though, I'm trying to actually learn the accent myself.
 I know exactly what it sounds like, but replicating it is a little harder, as most British people listening to this can probably tell.
 I drift slightly into Welsh, Scottish and even Pirate at various parts, but it's accurate enough for a basic 'lesson', I think.Basic rules of farmer;

 DON'T drop your Rs.
 In fact, exaggerate them.